 If you can honestly answer Yes to each of the above questions then you are likely to be making an ethical decision.

 If you have any doubt about saying Yes to any of the questions then you should think about things more carefully.
 Maybe there is an entirely different and better solution - there often is.

-If you can't decide how to answer these questions, seek input from someone who has strong ethical principles, and who owes you nothing.
-Especially do not ask anyone to advise you about difficult decisions if they owe you some sort of allegiance.
+- If you can't decide how to answer these questions, seek input from someone who has strong ethical principles, and who owes you nothing.

 Leaders can sometimes be blinded by their own feelings of self-importance, and more dangerously can believe that the leader's job requires them to shoulder the burden of decisions which cause anguish and suffering, or worse.
 Believing that leadership carries some sort of right to take risks with other people's well-being is nothing more than arrogant delusion.
 A strong feature of good leadership is knowing when, and having the strength, to find another way - the ethical way.